Jingvu/JB-Hi-Fi-Laptop-Market-Intelligence-Dashboard/README.md

 - **Apple is Justified by Customer Loyalty:** Apple successfully commands high prices by delivering the highest customer satisfaction (4.4/5 rating).
 This demonstrates a powerful brand moat built on user experience, proving that specs alone don't win the premium market.
 Any competitor in this space must compete on brand and satisfaction, not just price.

--** A "Sea of Sameness" Creates a Mid-Market Opportunity:** The analysis shows a crowded mid-range market saturated with similar specs (Windows 11, Intel processors).
+- **A "Sea of Sameness" Creates a Mid-Market Opportunity:** The analysis shows a crowded mid-range market saturated with similar specs (Windows 11, Intel processors).
 This signals a significant opportunity for a brand to differentiate itself not on core specs, but on design, unique features (e.g., battery life, build quality), or a superior customer service experience.

 - **Ratings Volatility Indicates Market Fluctuation:** The dashboard tracks day-over-day rating changes, revealing market sentiment in near real-time.
 This metric could serve as an early warning system for brand reputation issues or the positive reception of a new product launch.